janverb/odoo-repl/README.md

 # Installing

-This module is not on PyPI yet, but it can be installed with pip, by running `pip install <path to repository>`.
+The module can be installed with pip: `pip install odoo-repl`.

 # Running